Stenciled School Spirit Shirts

 I decided to make some custom stencils for this project with the school name, the mascot, and the girl’s names.
 My trusted go to is Stencils Online.
+I found them when I made my own burlap stenciled placemats.
 I have used them for most of the stencil projects that I have done on this blog because their product lasts over-time, they are easy to store, and also very easy to clean.

 Here are the materials you will need: